Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ## Step 0: You must have a Nexus Mods account.

 Either Free or Premium will work.

 If you have a Free account, prepare to do _a lot_ of clicking.
+For Free accounts, Wabbajack will open one browers tab at a time, for you to manually download each mod.

-Premium accounts will click once to download all of the Nexus mods, and at a higher speed.
+Premium accounts will click once to download all of the Nexus mods, and download them at a higher speed.

 If you don't already have an account, you can register here: https://users.nexusmods.com/register